-Footholds are any portions of a fence that your dog may use as a step so it can climb over.
-In a chain link fence, for example, the woven patterns create the perfect foothold.
-In a traditional wooden fence, horizontal rails become makeshift footing for crafty canines.
+Footholds of any kind on your fence may give your dog steps to travel over.
+With this in mind, the smoother your fence the better.
+In a chain link fence, woven patterns create the perfect foothold.
+In a traditional wooden fence, the horizontal rails can become makeshift footing.

-Larger dogs may scale a fence, whereas smaller and teacup breeds may escape by squeezing under.
+While larger dogs might climb the fence, smaller breeds might squeeze under.
 Spaces underneath the fence panel may increase over time due to shifting soil.
-Minimize the space and prevent your dog from digging an escape hole by hardscaping the floor beneath the fence.
+Leave zero squeeze room and prevent your dog from digging by hardscaping the floor beneath the fence,.
 You can also set a few unused deck panels in this spot to dig-proof the area.

 Dogs have been known to open gates by tinkering with a loose latch.
 If you can get the latch open by merely flicking at it with a finger, then your dog can do the same with its paw.
-Also, a gate latch can become loose over time and should be replaced.
+Also, a gate latch can become loose over time.
+Consider replacing a worn latch.

-Contact Allied Construction to install a fence or to restore a current one.
+Contact us at Allied Construction to install a new fence or restore your current fence.
 We’re not dog whisperers, but we know how to erect a sturdy fence that keeps your four-legged friend in.
-Check out our gallery to see some of the fences from which no dog can escape.
+Check out our gallery to have a look at some of the fences from which no dog can escape.